prabeshm86/EIP_Practice/README.md

 # EIP_Practice
-List of problems that I have solved as a part of EIP program
+List of Algorithms related problems that I have solved as a part of EIP program